Federal, state, and local laws restrict the types of information that can be obtained via background checks and how the data received can be used.

 State Tax Agencies

 The state tax agency administers state employment tax rules.
-It can also point employers in the right direction with regards to applicable local employment tax.
+They can also point employers in the right direction regarding applicable local taxes.

 Employers must adhere to applicable health and safety standards, such as providing a safe workplace and performing injury/illness reporting.